aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 ```
 However, here we are going to use the "full" data files corresponding to the whole territory: `full2016.csv.gz`, `full2017.csv.gz`, ..., `full2020.csv.gz`.
 Although data is only available for the last five years, we also included 2 previously collected files: `full2014.csv.gz` and `full2015.csv.gz`, for a total 7 years time span.
 This results in a dataframe witht 19 895 888 rows (note that a property transfer can hold several distinct rows).

-The csv files have been previously loaded with Pandas, concatenated and saved as a Parquet file (`dfv_fps` is a list with the gzipped CSV file paths).
-Here is the snippet used:
+The csv files have been previously loaded with Pandas, concatenated and saved as a Parquet file.
+Here is the snippet used (`dfv_fps` is a list with the gzipped CSV file paths):

 ```python
 df = pd.DataFrame()